Pimpmydata/Pimpmydata/README.md

 ▶ Functional consultant @ Helyad - from 03/2020 to 03/2023

-I work for Dimo for 3 years as a consultant.
+I work for Heylad for 3 years as a consultant.
 I worked on the ERP Infor LN ([Infor LN web page](https://www.infor.com/fr-fr/solutions/erp/ln))

 I had to learn how to configure the Finance module and also learn the Logistic module a bit.